 A stock split is when a publicly owned company divides its shares of stock, creating more shares.
 A 2-for-1 stock split, for instance, means for every share of stock you owned before the split, you have two afterward.
-The result is the value of each share is cut in half.
-Making the share price more affordable for investors is a common objective of stock splits.
-Despite their intent, stock splits do have some disadvantages for companies and shareholders.
+While you now own two shares of stock instead of one, the value of each share gets halved.
+If, for example, you owned one share of $20 stock before the split, you own two shares valued at $10 each after.

 Low Price Risks

-For the company, splitting stock is not free.
-Stock splits result from either a board of directors meeting and decision, or a vote of shareholders.
-Either approach has costs.
-Also, the company must meet listing exchange and legal requirements by letting shareholders know of the date and effects of the stock split.
+For the company, splitting a stock is not free.
+The process of splitting a stock requires bankers and record keepers to update electronic shareholder records.
+The company must also meet listing exchange and legal requirements by letting shareholders know in advance when the stock will split and what impact the split will have.
 Writing notification letters and mailing them out to all shareholders gets pricey for companies with a lot of owners.